1. SCOPE AND CONTACT

-Sponsored webinars and whitepapers: Where you sign up for a sponsored webinar or to access sponsored content such as whitepapers, we share your sign-up details with that sponsor who may contact you (legitimate interests, of us, to enable us to offer our uses premium business content free of charge, and of our sponsors, to facilitate business-to-business relationships).
-If you do not wish for your details to be shared we usually offer an alternative means of accessing this content.
+Sponsored webinars and whitepapers: Where you sign up for a sponsored webinar or to access sponsored content such as whitepapers, we share your sign-up details with that sponsor who may contact you (legitimate interests, of us, to enable us to offer our users premium business content free of charge, and of our sponsors, to facilitate business-to-business relationships).
+We use third party technology service providers to help facilitate this.
+If you do not wish for your details to be shared with a sponsor we usually offer an alternative means of accessing this content.

-Your employer: Where your subscription to our service is a part of a wider corporate subscription (i.e. your employer obtains a subscription for all of its employees) we may share information about your use of the service with your employer (legitimate interests, of your employer, so they can understand how their staff are making use of the resources they have purchased).
+You employer: Where your subscription to our service is a part of a wider corporate subscription (i.e. your employer obtains a subscription for all of its employees) we may share information about your use of the service with your employer (legitimate interests, of your employer, so they can understand how their staff are making use of the resources they have purchased).
+We may also share information about your participation in any of our online learning tools or courses, including whether you have completed the relevant tool or course and your course results and score, unless you tell us that you would prefer not to have this information shared (legitimate interests, of your employer, so they can understand how their staff are making use of the resources they have purchased).

-Service providers: We may employ the services of third party service providers to help us in certain areas, such as website hosting, maintenance, call centre operation and the operation of events.
+Service providers: We may employ the services of third party service providers, including (but not limited to) technology platforms, to help us in certain areas such as website hosting, maintenance, call centre operation, the operation of events and customer relationship management, including to track our marketing efforts.
 In some cases the third party may receive your personal data (legitimate interests, of us, for service efficiency and to benefit from third party expertise, and our customers so they experience a good quality of service).
 However, at all times, we will control and be responsible for the use of your personal data and we will endeavour to ensure that our service providers are bound by contractual obligations to only process your personal data in accordance with our instructions.

 Administration of justice: We may occasionally be required by law, court order or governmental authority to disclose certain types of personal data (necessary to comply with a legal obligation, or for legitimate interests in connection with a legal claim against us).
 Examples of the type of situation where this would occur would be:

-We process personal data about individuals who feature in our publications, content and products, including information we have researched from publically available sources (legitimate interests and for journalistic purposes).
+We process personal data about individuals who feature in our publications, content and products, including information we have researched from publicly available sources (legitimate interests and for journalistic purposes).

-We also use publically available sources to research prospective customers in order to send them marketing information about products and services relevant to them (legitimate interests, to grow our business).
+We also use publicly available sources to research prospective customers in order to send them marketing information about products and services relevant to them (legitimate interests, to grow our business).

 If false or inaccurate information is provided and fraud is identified, details may be passed to fraud prevention agencies.
 Law enforcement agencies may access and use this information.
 We and other organisations may also access and use this information to prevent fraud and money laundering, for example when: